 Contraceptive Technology Innovation: A Wise Investment

-As long as women and men find current family planning methods unacceptable, unaffordable, or inaccessible, there will be a need for contraceptive technology innovation.
-A job easier said than done.
-Reproductive physiology is complex, and contraceptive product development is not for those seeking immediate gratification; a novel idea evaluated today might be ready for market introduction 10 to 15 years from now, assuming all goes well.
+As long as some women and men find current family planning methods unacceptable, unaffordable, or inaccessible, there will be a need for contraceptive technology innovation.

 - Building the Case for Contraceptive Technology Innovation

 - When Developing New Contraceptives, Begin with the End in Mind

 - Getting Behind Human-Centered Design for Contraceptive Innovation

 - Building the Foundation for Developing Next-Gen Contraceptives